Introduction and Commercial Application of Optical Film (2)

 Polarized sunglasses can be worn in outdoor areas with strong light, such as driving a car, snow, beach, etc., or a polarizing filter can be added to the camera lens to improve the contrast of the photo.

-3. Attenuation Ｍirror
+Film Introduction of Attenuation Ｍirror

 Also known as a neutral attenuator, it reduces or controls the light intensity by a certain ratio within a specified wavelength band.
 If it is used in the visible light band, because the spectral attenuation ratio is the same, its color will not be affected, only the luminous flux will be reduced.